microsoft/promptpex/README.md

 pip install -r requirements.txt
 ```

+### GitHub Marketplace Models configuration

+If you are using a Codespace and have access to [GitHub Marketplace Models](https://github.com/marketplace/models),
+PromptPex will automatically use `gpt-4o` from the github marketplace.

+### Azure OpenAI configuration`

 - Configure Azure OpenAI keys and endpoint needs to be set by setting value of `AZURE_OPENAI_API_KEY` and `AZURE_OPENAI_ENDPOINT` in `./.env` file

 ```sh